-Our focus on the Holy Isle is to "Help Where Help is Needed" and on working as a team to create a safe and friendly space for our guests and ourselves.
+In general, on the Holy Isle we try to follow Samye Ling founder Akong Rinpoche's motto, to "Help Where Help is Needed".
+We aim to work as a team to create a supportive and friendly space for guests and volunteers alike.
 The Holy Isle is a joyous place to live and work but running a guesthouse and retreat centre providing for up to 60 guests can be physically and emotionally demanding, so volunteers need to be...

-- ...committed to working as part of a team - ...committed to being active participants in community life - ...mature and robust, with a commitment to developing self-awareness - ...self-managing, responsible and able to support and contribute to the community's values as well as its structures and routines during busy times, we may find ourselves working longer hours and we recognise that volunteers have different needs regarding time away from the island.
-We try to reflect this in taking appropriate time off.
+- ...easy-going and committed to working as part of a team - ...committed to being active participants in community life - ...mature and robust, with a commitment to developing self-awareness - ...self-managing, responsible and able to support and contribute to the community's values as well as its structures and routines